trendicity/trendicity/README.md

 TrendiCity
 ==================

-Companion app for the IonicFramework book published by Bleeding Edge Press.
+Companion app for the [Developing an Ionic Edge](http://shop.oreilly.com/product/9781939902160.do) book published by Bleeding Edge Press.

 Clone this repo then run the following commands: